 Looking for easy-to-make winter foods?
 Warm up with this roundup of seven recipes, comforting and nutritious foods such as hot cereals, soups, and fried eggs.
 Simple as they are to cook, keep reading to see the recipes and benefits to eating these winter-comfort foods.

 Earlier this month, I shared Winter Foods Part One with my readers.
 Part One included my Honey Banana Bread recipe.
 The story behind why I’m baking with natural sugars is also mentioned in that blog post.
-Take a moment to go check out that article about my decision to change the foods I eat.
+So take a moment to go check out that article about my decision to change the foods I eat.
 But first, scroll down the page a little to get these simple-to-make foods, great for a quick and easy meal for yourself and your family.

 - Honey Banana Bread (recipe shared in Part One)